llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 '``amdgpu.no.fine.grained.memory``' Metadata
 -------------------------------------------------

-Asserts a memory access does not access bytes allocated in fine grained allocated memory.
+Asserts a memory access does not access bytes allocated in fine-grained allocated memory.
 This is intended for use with :ref:`atomicrmw <i_atomicrmw>` and other atomic instructions.
 This is required to emit a native hardware instruction for some :ref:`system scope <amdgpu-memory-scopes>` atomic operations on some subtargets.
 An